 My Dishwasher Smells

 The first line of attack if your dishwasher smells, is to clean the door gasket.
-According to Sears, in your dishwasher, you'll notice a black rubber seal that lines the opening of the dishwasher.
+In your dishwasher, you'll notice a black rubber seal that lines the opening of the dishwasher.
 This is the door gasket.
 A door gasket is helpful because it has a magnetic strip that holds onto the dishwasher door frame, and it prevents water from spilling out when you run a cycle.

 Although it prevents water from leaking out, sometimes leftover food can get stuck on the sides of the gasket.
 To prevent food from getting stuck here, try to make sure you're not leaving big food particles on your dishes.
 If you do end up getting food in the gasket, all you have to do is wipe it down with warm water.